19 km one way

 The track then travels along an undulating saddle and offers good views to the west coast and the north.
 The track can be muddy in places.

-Note: Exits at both Mangamuka Gorge Summit and Takahue Saddle Road require transport back to Kaitaia.
-Arrange this before you go, as there is no cell phone reception on the track.
+If you need transport back to Kaitaia, arrange this before you go.
+There is no cell phone reception on the track.

 Expect a rough backcountry track, with frequent slips, damage and fallen trees